 What Is a Check to Cash?

 Most checks are made payable to somebody.
 Part of the process of writing a check is listing who should receive the funds.
-That step makes checks safer than cash because only the named payee is allowed to deposit or handle the check (although it can be signed over to somebody else, which we’ll discuss below).
-A check payable to “Bearer” works the same way: anybody bearing (or “carrying”) the document can cash it.
+That step makes checks safer than cash because the named payee is the only person allowed to deposit or handle the check (although it can be signed over to somebody else, which we’ll discuss below).
+A check payable to “Bearer” works the same way: Anybody bearing (or “carrying”) the document can cash it.

 To write this type of check, just write “Cash” instead of naming a payee.

 A check payable to cash is (more or less) similar to cash—anybody can use it, assuming the check doesn’t bounce.
 If the check gets lost, whoever finds it can cash it or deposit it unless you stop payment on the check first.
 Likewise, the recipient can give the check to somebody else.

 Unknown payee: Writing a check payable to cash is a simple solution if you don't know who to make a check payable to.
 For example, you might know that you need to write a check for a certain amount, but you don’t know the payee's exact (or legal) name.
 You can write a check to cash, slip it in your pocket, and leave your checkbook at home.

 Paying yourself: You might also use “cash” if you want to write a check to yourself and get cash.
 But it's probably easier to just withdraw cash from an ATM (you won't use a check, and you don't have to wait for a teller).
 Likewise, when moving money from one bank account to another, it’s most likely easier to transfer funds electronically.

 Why Not Pay to Cash?